-AUTISM SPECTRUM DISORDER (ASD) ASSESSMENT - ADULTS
+AUTISM DIAGNOSTIC ASSESSMENT FOR ADULTS

 What does an autism assessment for an adult involve?

 An autism assessment with an adult generally takes place over a 3 week period, and includes: